Analysis | Facebook Unfriending Itself Won’t Make Its Problems Go Away

-Putting aside the prospects of financial success with this big new platform, which don’t look good, Facebook’s hyper focus on the metaverse right now reflects poor judgement by its management and Mark Zuckerberg in particular.
+Putting aside the prospects of financial success with this big new platform, which don’t look good, Facebook’s hyperfocus on the metaverse right now reflects poor judgement by its management and Mark Zuckerberg in particular.

-Evidence is mounting that Facebook pushes older people towards conspiracy theories and teens towards body issues.
-Zuckerberg should be focused instead on carrying out the mother of all clean-up jobs: hiring thousands more staff, especially content moderators, to help target the harmful content on its site before building a new one that will deliver the same old problems.
+Evidence is mounting that Facebook pushes older people toward conspiracy theories and teens toward body issues.
+Zuckerberg should be focused instead on carrying out the mother of all cleanup jobs: hiring thousands more staff, especially content moderators, to help target the harmful content on its site before building a new one that will deliver the same old problems.

 Content moderators are contractors who scour Facebook and Instagram for potentially harmful content, and they are much cheaper than engineers.
 An entry-level engineer at Facebook in the U.K. earns about $125,000 a year, according to levels.fyi, which tracks Big Tech engineering salaries.
-Meanwhile, content moderators who work for Accenture plc, one of the biggest agencies doing Facebook’s clean-up work, earn about $37,000 a year, according to Glassdoor.
+Meanwhile, content moderators who work for Accenture Plc, one of the biggest agencies doing Facebook’s cleanup work, earn about $37,000 a year, according to Glassdoor.

 Facebook relies on roughly 15,000 content moderators to keep its site clean, and with the hiring budget it announced for the metaverse, it could more than double that number.
 This is exactly what a recent New York University study said Facebook should do to weed out harmful content.

 In a separate blog post on Sunday, the company said its “improved and expanded AI systems” had led to a drop in hate speech, which now made up just 0.05% of content viewed on the site.
-(Facebook got that number by selecting a sample of content and then labeling how much violated its hate speech policies.)
+(Facebook got that number by selecting a sample of content and then labeling how much violated its hate-speech policies.)
 The company seems to be implying that it doesn’t need many more moderators because its technology is getting better at cleaning things up.

 But these stats about harmful content, which Facebook shares in quarterly publications known as transparency reports, have a problem.
 Researchers have long been skeptical of such reports from Big Tech, according to Ben Wagner, an assistant professor at Delft University of Technology in the Netherlands, who co-wrote a study in February about their limitations.